Use Glances to Monitor Remote Linux in Web Server Mode

 After that, from a web browser, use the URL http://SERVER_IP:61208/ to access the glances UI.

-If you are using systemd system and services manager, you can run glances in web server mode as a service for efficient management, as explained in the next section.
-I actually prefer this method to running it as a background process.
+If you are using the systemd system and services manager, you can run glances in web server mode as a service for efficient management, as explained in the next section.
+I actually prefer this method to run it as a background process.

 Run Glances in Web Server Mode as a Service